 - 150g butter

 - 1 egg yolk (to glaze)

 For the chicken & leek sauce

-8. Once the worktop has been dusted with wheat or gluten-free flour, the pastry can be rolled out large enough so that there is 1cm to hang over the pie dish.
+- Once the worktop has been dusted with wheat free or gluten free flour, the pastry can be rolled out large enough so that there is 1cm to hang over the pie dish.
 The 1cm strip should then be cut off and cut into smaller strips which can be pressed round the edge of the pie dish to support the pastry lid.

 Borlotti Bean Bake – Serves 4-6 (depending on how much you want to eat yourself!)

-5. Remove from the oven and leave to cool for 5 minutes, and serve with the rocket and red onion.
+- Remove from the oven and leave to cool for 5 minutes and serve with rocket salad and red onion.